wikipathways/wikipathways.github.io/help.md

 <p>If you want even more control over your pathway visualizations, like editing and adding objects, then refer to our <a href="https://cytoscape.org/cytoscape-tutorials/protocols/wikipathways-app/#/title" target="_blank">tutorial</a> describing data visualization on pathways in Cytoscape.
 From this workflow, you can get high-resolution images to include in manuscript, posters and other publications.</p>

 <h2>Embedding Pathway Visualizations in Web Pages</h2>
-<p>You can easily embed a simple pathway diagram in any web page using the embed code that is available in the <b>options</b> drop-down under the pathway image.
+<p>You can easily embed a simple pathway diagram in any web page using the embed code that is available in via the <b>Share</b> icon under the pathway image.
 This code has the following pattern:</p>
 <code>&lt;iframe src ="https://pathway-viewer.toolforge.org/?id={WPID}`" width="600px" height="300px" style="overflow:hidden;"&gt;&lt;/iframe&gt;</code>.
 <p>An example of embedding of a WikiPathways pathway diagram in a website can be found on the <a href="https://www.lipidmaps.org/resources/pathways/wikipathways/WP4345" target="_blank">LIPIDMAPS</a> website.</p>
 <p>It is also possible to embed a pathway with node visualization (described above) in a similar way, simply by adding the iframe tag and parameters like so: <br />